-Building on these observations, we propose a more realistic and practically grounded threat model: the \emph{Fake Data Injection} model.
+These mismatches motivate our shift to a more realistic and constrained threat model, \emph{Fake Data Injection}.
 Instead of modifying genuine feedback, the attacker influences the learner indirectly by injecting a limited number of fabricated (arm, reward) pairs into its interaction history.
 These fake samples must conform to valid feedback ranges (e.g., binary clicks or 1--5 star ratings), and their injection is subject to constraints such as system-level detection or resource limits.
-The learner processes these fake interactions indistinguishably from real ones—updating estimates, counts, and decision logic accordingly.
+The learner processes these fake interactions indistinguishably from real ones, updating estimates, counts, and decision logic accordingly.

-This model captures practical attack surfaces overlooked by previous works.
+This new threat model captures practical attack surfaces overlooked by previous works.
 It removes the unrealistic assumption of per-round reward manipulation, enables feedback injection on arbitrary arms, and respects the bounded nature of real-world feedback.
 At the same time, it introduces new algorithmic challenges that cannot be addressed by existing techniques.
-Unlike the standard model—where the attacker perturbs rewards in real time—fake data injection raises fundamental questions about \emph{when}, \emph{how strongly}, and \emph{how frequently} to inject samples to effectively influence the learner.
+Unlike the standard model where the attacker perturbs rewards in real time, fake data injection raises fundamental questions about \emph{when}, \emph{how strongly}, and \emph{how frequently} to inject samples to effectively influence the learner.
 The attacker must decide: (i) how many fake samples are required to suppress the selections of a non-target arm, (ii) how to achieve this using only bounded reward values, and (iii) how to distribute injections over time when batch size or injection frequency is constrained.
 These challenges call for new analytical tools and attack strategies that explicitly account for both \emph{magnitude} constraints (on reward values) and \emph{temporal} constraints (on when and how often data can be injected).

-\textbf{Our Contributions.} We develop a suite of attack strategies tailored to the fake data injection model, addressing both theoretical and practical challenges:

-\begin{itemize} \item We propose the \emph{Least Injection} algorithm for the \emph{unbounded} setting, showing that a single fake sample per non-target arm suffices to steer the learner toward a target arm with sublinear cost.
-A key technical tool is the \emph{Exponential Suppression Lemma}, which ensures long-term suppression of non-target arms and guides the design of our subsequent algorithms.

-\item We extend this to the \emph{bounded} setting via the \emph{Simultaneous Bounded Injection (SBI)} algorithm, which replicates the effect of an unbounded sample using a batch of bounded fake data, while maintaining sublinear cost.

-\item To address stricter constraints, we propose the \emph{Periodic Bounded Injection (PBI)} algorithm, which injects small batches at controlled intervals.
-We provide a new suppression analysis to guarantee its effectiveness under temporal and magnitude constraints.